marieotsuka/cca-interactive1-demos/README.md

-# Interactive 1 - Section 2 - Demos
+# Interactive 1 - Demos

 This repository will host all the demo files for lectures.
 You can find the lecture recordings here: